Work Shops and Field Shops

 The rainy day alternative will be a bus tour through Lower Hutt discussing the same issues.

-The tour will wrap up with a light refreshment at a boutique brewery close by.
+The tour will wrap up with beer tasting at the Whistling Sisters.

-TRANSforming our Built Environment – Urban Design & Heritage
+TRANSforming our Built Environment – Urban Design and Heritage

 This walking tour of the central city will include preservation or archaeological sites in an urban context, significant heritage buildings which are being strengthened and adaptively reused, and will explore the transformation of inner city laneways at Eva and Lombard Street.
 A visit to the Wellington Chocolate Factory and cheese and wine in a heritage pub will be included.